stormpath/stormpath-documentation/source/005_auth_n.rst

 Step 3: Access an Account with Google Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**GOOGLE NOW RECOMMENDS THAT YOU DON'T USE REDIRECT, BUT INSTEAD USE JS POP-UPS**

 To access or create an Account in your new Google Directory, you must gather a Google Authorization Code or Access Token on behalf of the user.
 This requires leveraging `Google’s OAuth 2.0 protocol <https://developers.google.com/identity/protocols/OpenIDConnect>`_ and the user’s consent for your application’s permissions.

 Generally, this will include embedding a link in your site that will send an authentication request to Google.
 Once the user has authenticated, Google will redirect the response to your application, including the **Authorization Code**.
 This is documented in detail `here <https://developers.google.com/identity/protocols/OpenIDConnect#authenticatingtheuser>`_.